 Feeling unwell or tired: Many women do not feel as healthy after receiving chemo as they did before.
 There is often a residual feeling of body pain or achiness and a mild loss of physical functioning.
 These may be very subtle changes that are only revealed by closely questioning women who have undergone chemo.

 Fatigue is another common (but often overlooked) problem for women who have received chemo.
 This may last up to several years.
 It can often be helped, so it is important to let your doctor or nurse know about it.
-For more information on what you can do about fatigue, see our document, Fatigue in People with Cancer.
+For more information on what you can do about fatigue, see our document Fatigue in People with Cancer.
 Exercise, naps, and conserving energy may be recommended.
-If there are sleep problems, they can be treated.
+If you have sleep problems, they can be treated.
 Sometimes there is depression, which may be helped by counseling and/or medicines.

 Last Medical Review: 09/25/2014